Ruvyrom/Ruvomain-Protocole/README.md

 ### 💻 Methode 2: via ADB or Termux
 For users seeking direct control and automation.

+***Note***
-Note: This project includes a Makefile to facilitate auditability and execution.
+>This project includes a Makefile to facilitate auditability and execution.
 Run `make audit` to verify the integrity of the scripts.
 [Using the Makefile](https://github.com/Ruvyrom/Ruvomain-Protocole/blob/main/Docs/Using-the-Makefile.md)

 ### 1. Ruvomain Automated (CLI)
 **Quick & Automatic Execution